Do you want to improve your retargeting on Facebook?

 By using the right tools like Intercom and Blendo, you can quickly start retargeting your customers and optimize your funnels in this highly non-linear world we live.
-The method we presented here is just the top of the iceberg, but its purpose was to show how easy it is to start with retargeting.
+The method we presented here is just the tip of the iceberg, but its purpose was to show how easy it is to start with retargeting.

-In next posts there will be some more advanced techniques on how to segment better the customers based on their behavior, to achieve better retargeting results.
+In the next posts there will be some more advanced techniques on how to segment better the customers based on their behavior, to achieve better retargeting results.